kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/19-finishing-touches/04-svg-browser-support-p1.md

 `$ gulp watch`

-* Re-save a javascript file in your `modules` folder and you will see that a new `modernizr.js` file was regenerated
+* Re-save a JavaScript file in your `modules` folder and you will see that a new `modernizr.js` file was regenerated

 ## What if we add a new element that needs flexbox
 `_btn.css`